numpy/numpy/doc/source/user/basics.indexing.rst

     array([[1, 2, 3],
           [4, 5, 6]])

-Each :const:`newaxis` object in the selection tuple serves to expand the dimensions of the resulting selection by one unit-length dimension.
-The added dimension is the position of the :const:`newaxis` object in the selection tuple. :const:`newaxis` is an alias for ``None``, and ``None`` can be used in place of this with the same result.
+Each :const:`newaxis` object in the selection object serves to expand the dimensions of the resulting selection by one unit-length dimension.
+The added dimension is the position of the :const:`newaxis` in the selection object. :const:`newaxis` is an alias for ``None``, and ``None`` can be used in place of this with the same result.
 From the above example::